An00bRektn/pimpmykali/README.md

 ![pimpmykali](https://github.com/Dewalt-arch/pimpmykali/assets/81341961/dd4ec6b0-dd27-4ff7-a60b-e9822255ff5f)

+> [!note] This repository was created for my own personal use because there are things that I like that shouldn't go in the main repo.
+I'll keep track of things I change to the best of my ability.

+## Fork Changelog
+- [8/20/23] - Removed anything to "Make Root Great Again"

 # Fixes for new imported Kali Linux virtual machines
   - Author assumes zero liability for any data loss or misuse of pimpmykali
   - Can be used on a bare metal machines, but thats on you